Our House System

 At the beginning of each academic year meetings are held to elect House Captains from the sixth form.
 One boy and one girl are elected from each house.
 The job of the house captains is to support the House leaders and to take responsibility for the leadership and organisation of their house throughout the forthcoming academic year.
 Unlike other schools we also have Captains for Charities and Sports in each house to support the House leaders and help create a positive community ethos at SWA.

 House competitions take place throughout the year; with each department running one, all competitions give the students the opportunity to win house points via the e-praise system already in place.
 House points are added together and the house with the most points at the end of the year will win the overall house competition.

 House assemblies take place on the following days in a week B:

 Olivier - Tuesday

 5 School Houses at Samuel Whitbread

 House Colour: Purple

-The Harwood’s ran the mineral water factory in Clifton from about 1880 until 1948.
+The Harwood’s vare longstanding family in Shefford and Clifton.
+The family had many businesses in the area most notably owning and running the mineral water factory in Clifton from about 1880 until 1948.
 They were local entrepreneurs and Ralph Harwood became treasurer to King George V and it seems to various parts of the empire.
 He was knighted and heavily decorated for his services.